Posted on

 negative and positive thoughts

 You might try this activity sometime to illustrate the point: Buy a bag of marbles and carry them in your pocket all day.
-Every time you catch yourself having a negative thought during the day, take a marble out of the bag and put it loose into your pocket.
+Every time you catch yourself having a negative thought during the day, take a marble from the bag and drop it loose into your pocket.
 Every time you have a positive thought about yourself or another person during the day, take one of the loose marbles and put it back into the bag.

 At the end of the day, if your bag is empty, you’ve ‘lost all your marbles.’
-In order to start the next day with all the marbles back in the bag, you must say one positive thing about yourself or someone else for each marble you put back into the bag.
+To start the next day with all the marbles back in the bag, you must say one positive thing about yourself or someone else for each marble you put back in the bag.
 Try this sometime and see if you ‘lose your marbles.’

 This exercise is designed to make you conscious of your negative and positive thoughts.
 Do your negative thoughts outweigh your positive thoughts?
 If so, don’t worry.
 You’re not alone.
 Most people have more negative thoughts than positive thoughts.
 There’s a reason for this: Negative thinking has survival value.

 Imagine you’re a primitive man or woman living in a jungle.
-One day you decide to take a walk through the forest.
-If you assume that there’s a tiger lurking behind every tree (a negative thought pattern), then you are constantly at alert in case you have to fight or flee.
+One day, you decide to take a walk through the forest.
+If you assume that a tiger is lurking behind every tree (a negative thought pattern), then you are constantly on alert in case you have to fight or flee.
 So if you’re always on the alert, you have a better chance of surviving if you have to fight or run away.

 The only drawback here is that if you’re constantly stressed out about tigers lurking behind trees, you’re going to be tense and nervous all the time.
 Tense and nervous people are more likely to be victims of their own emotional aggression.
 So if the chances of a tiger attack are slim, but you’re stressed out all the time, you’re obviously wasting energy that could be put to better use.